 The FormView control passes values to the data source for an update or delete operation in three dictionary collections: the Keys dictionary, the NewValues dictionary, and the OldValues dictionary.
 You can access each dictionary using the arguments passed to the FormView control's insert, update or delete events.

 The original primary key values for the fields specified in the DataKeyNames property are stored in view state.
-If your primary key values contain sensitive information, you should encrypt the view state contents by setting the page's ViewStateEncryptionMode property to Always.
+If your primary key values contain sensitive information, you should encrypt the view state contents by setting the page'sproperty to .

 The Values and NewValues dictionaries contain the current values from the controls in the record being inserted or edited in the FormView control.
 The OldValues dictionary contains any original values of fields except the key fields, which are included in the Keys dictionary.
 New values for editable key fields are contained in the NewValues dictionary.

 The data source control uses the values from the Keys, Values, NewValues, and OldValues dictionaries as parameters for the insert, update, or delete command.
 For information about how data source control parameters are created based on the dictionaries created for bound values.